nadjet/sharetribe-aws/README.md

 ## Sources of information

 1. Sharetribe installation instructions on [Sharetribe github](https://github.com/sharetribe/sharetribe),
 2. [Deploying on Amazon AWS (Free-Tier) with EC2, RDS & Sharetribe](https://gist.github.com/pcm211/10950bf5447a51fdcd1c).
-Please note that some instructions are not correct anymore: for example "bundle exec rake db:schema:load" is "bundle exec rake db:structure:load", as specified in the Sharetribe Github specified above.
+Please note that some instructions are not correct anymore: for example `bundle exec rake db:schema:load` is `bundle exec rake db:structure:load`, as specified in the Sharetribe Github specified above.
 Also version of Ruby is 2.3.4 as of today's Sharetribe Github (not 2.2.4 as specified).

 ## Amazon AWS Steps

 1. I created an EC2 instance by choosing AMI "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type" (eligible for Free Tier) with T2 Micro (also eligible for Free Tier).
-I chose this type of server because I followed installation instructions from [this Github repository](https://gist.github.com/pcm211/10950bf5447a51fdcd1c) about "Deploying on Amazon AWS (Free-Tier) with EC2, RDS & Sharetribe", and its use of "apt-get" commands required the use of a certain kind of OS (I had selected a different server before, for which "apt-get" commands did not work).
+I chose this type of server because I followed installation instructions from [this Github repository](https://gist.github.com/pcm211/10950bf5447a51fdcd1c) about "Deploying on Amazon AWS (Free-Tier) with EC2, RDS & Sharetribe", and its use of `apt-get` commands required the use of a certain kind of OS (I had selected a different server before, for which `apt-get` commands did not work).

 Once created (and the key saved in a .pem file), you can access the EC2 instance on the command line by clicking "Connect" and copying and pasting the displayed "ssh" command (provided you are in the same directory as where you saved your .pem file on your machine).

-3. I created in Security Group Inbound properties a "TCP Custom Rule" on Port 3000 (Source="Anywhere").
-You can also add a "TCP Custom Rule" on Port 8000 for testing the connection.
+3. I created in Security Group Inbound properties a `TCP Custom Rule` on Port 3000 (Source=`Anywhere`).
+You can also add a `TCP Custom Rule` on Port 8000 for testing the connection.

 3. I created an Elastic IP that I associated to my EC2 Instance.

 4. I created and started an RDS (Relational Database Service) Database of type MySQL so I can have my Database saved on AWS.
 Please remember the password you specify for that DB.
 I created a single RDS DB that will hold the different DBs that will be created for Sharetribe (development, test).

-5. I created another Security Group Input property of type "MYSQL/Aurora" on Port 3000 (Source="Anywhere").
+5. I created another Security Group Input property of type `MYSQL/Aurora` on Port 3000 (Source="Anywhere").

 6. I associated the Security Groups created in the previous steps with both the RDS Database and the EC2 instance (according to some source I consulted, specifying the same Security Groups for both RDS and EC2 is important).